 If you use the app, post a link here, and tag the lyric/song #wordpalette.

 Feel free to add other entertaining lyric-generating sites or ideas.

-If you use any of the above tools, be sure to post your lyric/song here.
+If you use any of the above tools, be sure to post a link to your lyric/song here.

 IA’s fantastic BardCards